ISB offers advanced systems science courses for scientists and researchers. The course offerings vary, but here are some examples:

 The objective of this course is to instruct active proteomics researchers in the use of a suite of software tools designed for the analysis, validation, storage and interpretation of data obtained from large-scale quantitative proteomics experiments using stable isotope labeling method, multi-dimensional chromatography and tandem mass spectrometry.
 Through daily lectures and hands-on exercises, each course participant should become proficient in the use of the tools.

-ISB will host a one-day course on October 15, followed by a symposium on October 16 on the topic of the microbiome and its future role in precision medicine.
-Both events will be virtual and free.
-The intended audience for these events are graduate students, postdocs, principal investigators, industry scientists, educators, and clinicians from across the globe.
+ISB hosts an annual course and symposium on the topic of the microbiome and its future role in precision medicine.
+Both events are virtual and free.
+The intended audience for these events are graduate students, postdocs, principal investigators, industry scientists, educators, clinicians, or any other variety of microbiome-curious person from across the globe.